Joint mortgage after separation: what are my rights?

 Martin order

-In this case, one of you could stay on the property for the rest of your life.
+It allows one person to stay on the property for the rest of their life.
 The home would not be sold until that person moves out, remarries, or passes away.
-This is provided the other partner does not immediately need the money for their own needs.

 Can I be removed from my joint mortgage if I don’t give permission?